 Portland’s Japanese Garden

-Portland’s Japanese Garden is a famous traditional Japanese garden located within the vicinity of Washington Park close to Portland’s West Hills.
+Portland’s Japanese Garden is a famous traditional Japanese garden located within the vicinity of Washington Park close to Portland‘s West Hills in Oregon.
 It is a top-rated tourist attraction next to the International Rose Test Garden located at its base.
 Its hours are 12 pm-7 pm on Mondays, and 10 am – 7 pm every other day.
 Most visits last about two hours, and the park is most busy at around 1 pm – 3 pm.

 A private organization purchased the 12 acres of land for the park in Oregon in the late 1960s and operated entirely as a non-profit.
 Since 2005, Stephen D. Bloom has been the chief executive controller and officer of this traditional Japanese garden in Oregon.